Hey, it's André (the co-founder of TLB, and author of ARM & SOI):

 For starters I didn't know what the hell I was doing.

 Back in 2003 there were no online mentors.

 Training material was limited to expensive physically shipped stuff.
 And even that was few and far between.

-There was no all-you-can-eat smorgasbord of anything and everything marketing like we have today in 2018.
+There was no all-you-can-eat smorgasbord of anything and everything marketing like we have today.

 That didn't exist back then.
 Nothing did.

 … if you can call working stress-fueled 14 hour days epic.
 But it's what I had to do.
 I hustled my ass off.
 I loved it.

 Somehow, slowly, things started to work out for me as a full-time affiliate marketer.

 I figured shit out.

 I was a zagger from the very beginning, refusing the call to conform to how the status quo operated.